boedegoat/flyctf/README.md

 This repository contains a template for deploying CTF challenges on Fly.io, which provides a global network of servers and a simple CLI for deploying all kinds of applications easily at low cost.

+> **⚠️ DISCLAIMER ⚠️**
+> FlyCTF is an experimental project still under development.
+It may contain bugs, security issues, or unexpected behavior.
+Use at your own risk in production environments.
+The authors are not responsible for any damage, data loss, or costs incurred by using this project.

 ## Benefits

 -   **Low Cost**: Fly.io autostop machines when not in use (by default after 5 mins of idle), so you only pay for running machines.